 When you own a home, it’s important that you fix plumbing problems as soon as possible.
 A clogged sink is more than just an inconvenience—it can also cost you more money in the long run than if you had just called us in the first place.

 Turn on your bathroom faucets and watch how much water freely flows.
 If only a trickle of water is able to escape, you most likely have low water pressure.
 Low water pressure not only makes it difficult to use the sinks in your home, but can be a sign of clogged pipes.
 A pipe bursting can also lead to low water pressure, as well as water damage.

 If you suspect your home has clogged pipes, you’ll need to contact local plumbers as soon as possible.
 A contractor with experience in residential plumbing will be able to find the cause of low water pressure so you can avoid expensive repairs.

 Contrary to popular belief, high water pressure isn’t preferable to low water pressure.
 High water pressure adds stress to residential plumbing and can decrease the lifespan of dishwashers and other appliances.
 Signs of high water pressure include, banging pipes, and running toilets.
 Any of these warning signs should prompt you to call our local plumbers.
 We’d be more than happy to inspect the plumbing in your home, troubleshoot problems, and find a solution.

-Our plumbers in Michigan offer a range of plumbing services for your home.
-We are proud to serve Michigan.
-To request your quote for plumbing repair or maintenance, call Whitney Electric & Plumbing at (877) 393-2141.
+Our plumbers in Michigan, Indiana, Ohio & Florida offer a range of plumbing services for your home.
+We are proud to serve Michigan, Indiana, Ohio & Florida.
+To request your quote for plumbing repair or maintenance, call Whitney Services at (877) 393-2141.